jenslys/autovod/README.md

 ![Releases](https://img.shields.io/github/v/release/jenslys/AutoVOD.svg)

-This script automates downloading and uploading Twitch.TV Streams to a selected upload provider. <br>
+This script automates downloading and uploading [Twitch.TV](https://twitch.tv) streams to a selected upload provider. <br>
-Broadcasts are downloaded in realtime, in the best quality available.

-The script checks every minute if the selected streamer is live, if the streamer is; it immediately starts downloading and uploading the stream to YouTube.

 > **Note**
-> This does not download and upload the **official Twitch VOD** after the stream is finished, but rather uses streamlink to record and upload the stream in realtime.
+> This does not download and upload the **official Twitch VOD** after the stream is finished, but rather uses [streamlink](https://streamlink.github.io/) to record and upload the stream in realtime.
 So features like [separating different audio track for the VOD](https://help.twitch.tv/s/article/soundtrack-audio-configuration?language=en_US) are not supported.
 If that is something you are looking for, you should check out [Twitch's manual export to YouTube feature](https://help.twitch.tv/s/article/video-on-demand?language=en_US#:~:text=your%20Video%20Producer.-,Export,-Your%20Twitch%20account).

 Current available upload options:

 - **Youtube** (Needs no transcoding, so no file is stored on the disc.)
   - **Direct Upload**
   - **Re-stream**
-- **Rclone** - *Should* work with supported all [providers](https://rclone.org/#providers) (Needs transcoding, so the stream is **temporally stored** on the disc before uploading)
+- **Rclone** - *Should* work with supported all [providers](https://rclone.org/#providers)
+  - **Direct upload** (Needs transcoding, so the stream is **temporally stored** on the disc before uploading)
-  - **Direct upload**
 - **Local**
   - **Local file** (Downloads the stream locally to your machine)